gitter-badger/EW/README.md

 StudyMountain
 =============

 StudyMountain is a program that helps students study/take tests online!
+It also works offline, and is being offered for free by Emposoft as part of our education program.

 Requirements
 ============